 This year, Max Brooks returns to the faux-non-fiction horror sub-genre, albeit with what appears to something closer to the classically epistolary format than an oral history.
 Devolution is, as the subtitle indicates, a story about a Sasquatch massacre as told through the journal pages of someone who suffered through it.
-To add to the horror’s hellishness, there’s apparently also the eruption of Mount Rainier to contend with, in addition to Sasquatches slaughtering people.
+To add to the hellishness, there’s apparently also an eruption of Mount Rainier.

 The Boatman’s Daughter